Rudxain/Samsung-rants/index.md

 So if you want to save storage, or increase your privacy, you're forced to enable "Show messages" to delete them.
 This is even worse when the vast majority of messages are useless carrier ads and reminders, now you're forced to delete those messages **ON BOTH APPS**.

 This annoyance got even worse when they added the "Trash" feature to all their apps.
-Now you gotta delete it thrice!!!
+Now you gotta delete it thrice!!! (unless you disable the Trash)

 They haven't improved this, for years